jina-ai/jina/docs/tutorials/external-executor.md

 >>> Hey you, have a wonderful day!
 ```

-Again, we obtain modified Documents, just like we would with a local Executor.
+Again, we obtain modified Documents, just like we would with an interal Executor.